How NOT to be a Hoarder

 Quit ‘organising’ stuff.

 Saying you are ‘organising’ your stuff often means you are just relocating it.
 It does not change the fact that there might be items there that are no longer purposeful.
 They are still occupying precious spaces in your home.
-The key is this: simply dispose what you do not actually use and you will see how organised your place could be.
+The key is this: simply dispose of what you do not actually use and you will see how organised your place could be.

 Contact Lake Macquarie Skips for proper waste disposal